-There was no change in cash provided by financing activities from the same period in 2013 as a result of no proceeds received from private placements or exercise of stock options.
+Cash provided by financing activities increased from the same period in 2013 by \$82,143 due to loans advanced by directors of the Company.
+There were no proceeds received from private placements or exercise of stock options in either period.